laurenlim2112/tp/docs/DeveloperGuide.md

     * User will need to perform those "in-between" commands again.
 * Alternative 2: Keep track of what the user have done after any `uplevel` command.
   * Pros:
-    * User will not need to perform those "in-between" commands again after doing `undolevel` to undone the sec level update.
+    * User will not need to perform those "in-between" commands again after doing `undolevel` to undo the sec level update.
   * Cons:
     * Less in line with users' expectations of reverting student records state to be before an `uplevel` command.
     * May have conflict between those "in-between" commands and `undolevel` command.
 E.g., edit a student's sec level and then perform `undolevel`.
     * Decline in performance due to the need to keep track every operation after `uplevel`.
 * We made the choice of Alternative 1 over Alternative 2 as undolevel is provided in case a user accidentally perform `uplevel` that the user didn't intend to.
 As such, we found that Alternative 1 is more in line of users' expectations and will not mess up the logic.

+<div style="page-break-after: always;"></div>

 ### Sort feature